 Shops are generally open Monday to Saturday from 9am to 6pm; some larger retailers stay open until 8pm, and many smaller shops are closed between 1pm and 3pm.
 Ensure that all necessary export permits are in order, and beware of purchasing illegally manufactured or pirated goods.

-For the most part, Moscow's tourist attractions bear testament to the city's turbulent past, though there are also a number of more light-hearted cultural and religious venues to enjoy in the city.
+For the most part, Moscow's tourist attractions bear testament to the city's turbulent past.
+But there are also a number of more light-hearted cultural and religious venues to enjoy in the city.
 Sightseeing in Moscow is best from spring through summer (April until late August), when it is warmer and the days are longer.

-The city's foremost attractions are the Kremlin, a UNESCO-listed medieval fortress dating back to the city's foundation in 1147, and the multi-coloured domes of St Basil's Cathedral, both iconic Russian landmarks.
-Red Square is another must when sightseeing in Moscow.
+The city's foremost attractions are the Kremlin, a UNESCO-listed medieval fortress dating back to the city's foundation in 1147; the iconic multi-coloured domes of St Basil's Cathedral; and Red Square.
 The Bolshoi Opera and Ballet Theatre is home to Moscow's famed performance arts, while the Tretyakov Gallery exhibits traditional Russian masterpieces.

-Travellers planning a lot of sightseeing in Moscow should consider purchasing the Moscow Pass, which offers free entry to more than 30 attractions, among other things.
+Travellers planning a lot of sightseeing in Moscow should consider purchasing the Moscow Pass, which offers free entry to more than 30 attractions.

 Located 120 miles (193km) from Moscow, Yasnaya Polyana is the estate where Leo Tolstoy was born in 1828.
-In 1921, the property became a memorial to the celebrated author of War and Peace and Anna Karenina, and contains a museum with his personal effects, including an extensive library of nearly 22,000 volumes.
+In 1921, the property became a memorial to the celebrated author of War and Peace and Anna Karenina, containing a museum with his personal effects and an extensive library.
 Nearly a century later, the museum is still run by Tolstoy's descendants.
-Tolstoy spent 60 years living at Yasnaya Polyana with his family, and all of his 13 children were born there (although four died young).
-He founded a working farm and children's school on the estate, and is buried in an area called the Forest of the Old Order (so called because it was forbidden to cut down trees there).
+Tolstoy spent 60 years living at Yasnaya Polyana with his family, and all of his 13 children were born there.
+He founded a working farm and children's school on the estate, and is buried in an area called the Forest of the Old Order.

-The Arkhangelskoye Estate, just outside Moscow, is an old aristocratic estate home that has been a museum since the fall of the Russian tsars in 1917.
-It was built in 1703, featuring classical and neo-classical design elements.
-The estate is composed of various buildings including the main palace, a smaller palace called Caprice, a church, and a theatre.
-Beautifully decorated interiors can be found throughout, augmented by a very impressive collection of art.
+A museum since 1917, the Arkhangelskoye Estate was built in 1703 and features classical and neo-classical design elements.
+The estate consists of the main palace, the smaller Caprice and a church, as well as a theatre.
+Beautifully decorated interiors are augmented by an impressive art collection.
 Unlike many other old aristocratic Russian estates, Arkhangelskoye is in very good condition as special, dedicated efforts have been made in recent years to ensure its upkeep.
-The estate is easily reached by train, a 30-minute journey from the Yaroslavsky train station in the west of Moscow.
-In the summer and early autumn, all of the buildings are open for viewing.
-Visitors are welcome to explore the grounds and can bring picnics to enjoy in the gardens.
+In the summer and early autumn, all of the buildings are open for viewing and visitors bring picnics to enjoy in the gardens.
 There are also usually several music concerts hosted by the estate throughout the summer months.